 Flood insurance – getting the right cover

 Flooding is becoming increasingly common in the UK – and apart from the heartache and hassle, the cost of cleaning up can be huge.
-Insurance is advisable, but getting cover isn’t always easy – especially if you live in a high-risk area.
+Insurance is advisable, especially if you live in a high-risk area and the introduction of Flood Re means affordable insurance is easier to find than before.
 Here’s the low-down on flood insurance and how to get it at a price you can afford.

 - What is flood insurance?

 - What does flood insurance cover you for?